nasa/CompDam_DGD/utilities/abaqus-python-addpkg/readme.md

 ## Caveats
-The script was developed and tested using Abaqus 2017; it may not work properly with other versions of Abaqus.
+The script was developed and tested using Abaqus 2017.
+Limited testing has been conducted using Abaqus 2018.
+The script may not work properly with other versions of Abaqus.

 The script requires conda and is currently only for use on Windows.